kpssolutions52-cloud/friendly-umbrella/docs/user-guide/company-guide.md

 - Set by suppliers
 - Standard pricing

-#### Private Prices
+#### Private Prices (Special Prices)
-- Company-specific pricing
+- Company-specific pricing negotiated with suppliers
-- Override default prices
+- Override default prices automatically
-- Negotiated agreements
+- Visible only to your company (other companies can't see your special prices)
-- Shown automatically if available
+- Shown automatically when viewing products
+- Displayed with a "Special Rate" label to distinguish from default prices

 ### Price Display

 When viewing products, you'll see:
-- **Current Price**: The price you'll pay (private if available, otherwise default)
+- **Current Price**: The price you'll pay (special price if available, otherwise default price)
 - **Currency**: Price currency
-- **Price Type**: Indicates if it's a private or default price
+- **Price Type**: Shows "Special Rate" if you have a negotiated special price, or "Default Price" if using standard pricing

+**How Special Prices Work:**
+- Suppliers can set special prices for your company on specific products
+- These prices are completely private - other companies cannot see your special prices
+- Special prices automatically override default prices when available
+- You'll see a green "Special Rate" indicator when viewing products with special pricing

 ## Viewing Supplier Details